,

 Impact

 We measure the impact of our curriculum using conferncing and analyse tasks.
-This support the pupils and the teachers by monitoring and measuring pupils fluency in breadth of understanding (National Curriculum) and depth of understanding (Chris Quigley).
+This support the pupils and the teachers by monitoring and measuring pupils fluency in breadth of understanding (National Curriculum) and depth of understanding (from Kapow).

 We track carefully to ensure pupils are on track to reach the expectations of our curriculum.